Full profile

 References

 - Silexan (WS 1265) double-blind RCTs and independent meta-analyses.
-Five or more double-blind, placebo-controlled trials plus independent meta-analyses; non-inferior to paroxetine and lorazepam in anxiety-trial populations.
+Five or more double-blind, placebo-controlled trials plus independent meta-analyses reporting reductions in anxiety-scale scores versus placebo in anxiety-trial populations, with no sedation or dependence signal on the studied endpoints.
+Some trials used an active comparator arm; we report only Silexan's own studied endpoints.
+Representative independent meta-analysis: Dold 2023 (PMID 36717399).
 Schwabe-sponsored pivotal trials — noted as the honest funding caveat.
 Educational, not a treatment claim.

 Grades and studied doses are our conservative reading of the human research, shown for education.
 They are not product claims, and a studied dose is not a recommended dose.